-These eight short talks, “When Everyone Has a Place: Understanding Equity in Education,” explore issues surrounding equity in education, such as social inequality, health, racism, deeper learning models, broadening STEM learning, strengthening research and practice, and inclusive education.
+The eight short talks, “When Everyone Has a Place: Understanding Equity in Education,” explored issues surrounding equity in education, such as social inequality, health, racism, deeper learning models, broadening STEM learning, strengthening research and practice, and inclusive education.

 Joseph Ferrare, Assistant Professor, Department of Educational Policy Studies and Evaluation: Social Inequality in Education: How Did We Get Here and What Can Be Done?

 Shelly Krajny, Lecturer, Department of Kinesiology and Health Promotion: Health and Happiness

 Margaret Mohr-Schroeder, Associate Professor, Department of STEM Education: Broadening Informal STEM Learning Opportunities to Underrepresented Populations